sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/sumo-logic-metrics-handlers.md

 Sensu executes Sumo Logic metrics handlers during the **[process][22]** stage of the [observability pipeline][29].

-Sumo Logic metrics handlers provide a persistent connection to transmit Sensu observability metrics to a [Sumo Logic HTTP Logs and Metrics Source][3].
-Sumo Logic metrics handlers can help prevent the data bottlenecks you may experience with traditional [handlers][1].
+Sumo Logic metrics handlers provide a persistent connection to transmit Sensu observability metrics to a [Sumo Logic HTTP Logs and Metrics Source][3], which helps prevent the data bottlenecks you may experience with traditional [handlers][1].

 Traditional handlers start a new UNIX process for every Sensu event they receive and require a new connection to send every event.
 As you scale up and process more events per second, the rate at which the handler can transmit observability event data decreases.